RU2018-CS520/Assignment1-Path-Planning-and-Search-Algorithms/docs/description.md

 ```
 **return vals:**
 ```
-list countList with element int blockCount: the number of blocks have opend in each maze list pathList with element int pathLength: the length of path returned in each maze list fringeList with element int maxFringeSize: the max size of fringe in each maze float totalTime: the total time spend for solving all the mazes
+list countList with element int blockCount: the number of blocks has opend in each maze list pathList with element int pathLength: the length of path returned in each maze list fringeList with element int maxFringeSize: the max size of fringe in each maze float totalTime: the total time spend for solving all the mazes